-Inspectors will not use the Reator Oversight Process (ROP) screening process to screen traditional-enforcement violations, but will use that process to screen their underlying performance deficiencies if any exist.
-Inspectors will separate traditional enforcement violations from their underlying performance deficiencies and those traditional enforcement violations using the examples and guidance in the Enforcement Manual and Enforcement Policy.
+Inspectors will not use the Reactor Oversight Process (ROP) screening process to screen traditional-enforcement violations, but will use that process to screen their underlying performance deficiencies if any exist.
+Inspectors will separate traditional enforcement violations from their underlying performance deficiencies and disposition those traditional enforcement violations using the examples and guidance in the Enforcement Manual and Enforcement Policy.

 When dispositioning performance deficiencies associated with traditional enforcement violations, inspectors will not consider the traditional enforcement aspect as part of the ROP performance deficiency.